We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-People have used olive oil in cooking and home remedies for thousands of years.
-Some people suggest olive oil is useful for adding shine, body, and softness to a person’s hair.
-Some claim that it can even help with hair loss and dandruff.
+Some people suggest olive oil is useful for adding shine, body, and softness to a person’s hair, as well as helping with hair loss and dandruff.
 However, there is limited research to support these claims.

 Is olive oil good for people’s hair?
 Before a person replaces their normal conditioners with olive oil, they should read on to learn more about the possible benefits of putting olive oil on the hair.